OpenJohnMacGregor/ElisaPages/docs/Onboarding.md

 and find equivalence arguments as to why the Kernel development process fulfills the intention behind the requirements of the safety standards.
 <!--
-%To close the interpretation gap it is necessary to map terms and processes to each other
-%Identify rationales in the safety standards (domain specific or IEC 61508)
-%Tailoring the safety standards according to the rationale -->
+  To close the interpretation gap it is necessary to map terms and processes to each other Identify rationales in the safety standards (domain specific or IEC 61508) Tailoring the safety standards according to the rationale -->

 This heavy tailoring/modification (beyond what is outlined within the safety standards as tailoring),